nodiscc/xsrv/roles/jellyfin/README.md

 ### Playing media

-Jellyfin lets you watch your media from a web browser on your computer, apps on your Roku, Android, iOS (including AirPlay), Android TV, or
-Fire TV device, or via your Chromecast or existing Kodi installation.
+Jellyfin lets you watch your media from a web browser on your computer, apps on your Roku, Android, iOS (including AirPlay), Android TV, or Fire TV device, or via your Chromecast or existing Kodi installation.
 See all [clients](https://jellyfin.org/clients/).

+You can also browse play Jellyfin media from any [DLNA](https://en.wikipedia.org/wiki/Digital_Living_Network_Alliance#Specification)-compatible media player on your local network, or use Jellyfin to play media thorugh any DLNA Media Renderer on your network.
+To use DLNA you must enable incoming/outgoing `UDP multicast on port 1900` traffic in the [firewall](../common).
+If you don't use DLNA it is recommended to turn it off completely under `Admin Dashboard > DLNA`.

 ## License